JB395/Bits-to-Target-and-Difficulty/README.md

 ### getchaintips

 Return information about all known tips in the block tree, including the main chain as well as orphaned branches.
-Will display chain tips since the wallet launched because only the main chain will be synced from other peers before this wallet launched.
+Will display chain tips since the wallet launched because only the main chain will be synced from other peers when this wallet launched.
 The status “active” is the mainchain, “valid-fork” are orphan blocks, and “valid headers” are not on the blockchain.

 ```
 getchaintips